-Prerequisite: Drawing 1 or Basic Design
+Prerequisite: Drawing 1, Basic Design, or Painting

 Drawing 1 is an introduction to the world of art.
 Advanced Art will require students to build upon their previous knowledge and projects will require more time and thought.
 The primary focus of this class is to begin building portfolio level work that focuses on technical skill and themes.